Published : May 27, 2019

 The SEBI put a complete ban on Badla trading in 2001 with the introduction of futures trading.

 In India, derivatives instruments are available for stocks, currency, bonds, and commodities.
-The NSE, the BSE, the MCX are the main exchanges which facilitate derivatives trading.
+The NSE, the Bombay Stock Exchange, the Multi Commodity Exchange are the main exchanges which facilitate derivatives trading.
 While MCX purely deals with commodities, NSE and BSE deal exclusively in stocks.

 However, you can trade in various currency derivatives on any of the three exchanges.
-Also, derivatives product for bonds is part of NSE exchange.
+Also, derivatives product for bonds is part of National Stocks Exchange exchange.

 The product family of the derivatives market in stocks segment includes stocks future and options.
 Similarly, there are derivatives product for indices and includes index future and options.
 Further, commodities derivatives products comprise commodities future.